 There's a reason we don't outsource parenting to AI.

 When we started thinking about how to choose books for our kids, we wanted something better than a rating system and faster than reading every page ourselves.
 That's part of why Shelf Checkout exists: it gives you real information about what's actually in a book before it lands on your nightstand.
+If you want the practical version of that, our book content checker is built around that exact problem.

 But here's what we've learned: information is just the beginning.